joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/22/nyregion/trump-hush-money-trial-prosecution.html

 **Maps: Earthquakes Shake Eastern Taiwan**\
-`View the location of the quakes’ epicenter and shake area.`\
+`View the location of each quake’s epicenter and shake area.`\
 https://nytimes.com/interactive/2024/04/22/world/taiwan-earthquake-hualien.html

 **How to Age Fingernails, and Other Tips From a Movie Makeup Book**\